wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-ftp.md

 	wacn.date=""/>

-#Create a PHP-MySQL web app in Azure Websites and deploy using FTP
+#Create a PHP-MySQL web site in Azure Websites and deploy using FTP

 > [AZURE.SELECTOR]
 - [.Net](/documentation/articles/web-sites-dotnet-get-started)